Abjad/abjad/trunk/abjad/docs/source/start_here/installation/index.rst

 You can use the Abjad configuration file to tell Abjad about your preferred PDF file viewer, MIDI player, your preferred LilyPond language and so on.

-The configuration file's contents should look approximately like this:
+By default, your configuration file's contents will look approximately like
+this:

 .. code-block:: bash